yyky/objc2swift/README.md

 *objc2swift* is an experimental project aiming to create an **Objective-C -> Swift** converter (or at least something that would help a human being convert codes by hand).

-The software is based on [ANTLR](http://www.antlr.org) the magnificent parser generator.
+The program is written in Scala, and is based on [ANTLR](http://www.antlr.org) the magnificent parser generator.

 ## Quick Start